Harmon-Peak Relationship60

 An SDS That Doesn't Match

-You are Priya Nair, Safety Coordinator at Crestline Industries.
+You are Priya Nair, Safety Coordinator at Crestline.
 Three months in.
-Five weeks after the OSHA inspection closed, the overnight freight from Harmon-Peak just rolled in — two totes of Solvatex-550 for Blend Line 2's 09:00 run.
-The SDS in the pouch is dated November 2025.
+Five weeks post-OSHA inspection, the overnight freight from Harmon-Peak just rolled in — two totes of Solvatex-550 for Blend Line 2's 09:00 run.
+SDS in the pouch is dated November 2025.
 The invoice references a Rev 7 Classification Update Bulletin Harmon-Peak issued five weeks ago.
 Jordan is unreachable until 09:15.

 OPS